 Chart for Determining Amount of Wages Subject to 15% Withholding

-Chart for Determining Amount of Wages Subject to 7% Withholding
+Chart for Determining Amount of Wages Subject to 7% Withholding b.
+Collecting from the Property of the Defendant/Owner requires details.

 See Civil Form 34- Wage Charts, or, all three charts are in Appendix 18.